Qucs/qucs-help/source/BasSim.rst

 Qucs converts the SPICE 3f5 style data into a Qucs dataset using routines provided in the ``spice4qucs`` Qucs subsystem.
 Results from different types of simulation, for example SPICE AC and TRAN, are combined into a single Qucs dataset.
 Qucs adds an appropriate suffix to each simulator dataset name in order to avoid name clashes and mixing up results from different types of simulation.
 In the RCL test example the Qucs schematic is named ``RCL.sch``.
-Qucs qucsator simulation, ngspice and Xyce simulations result in three different datasets:
+Qucs qucsator simulation, Ngspice and Xyce simulations result in three different datasets:

 * ``RCL.dat`` --- for qucsator;
-* ``RCL.dat.ngspice`` --- for ngspice;
+* ``RCL.dat.ngspice`` --- for Ngspice;
 * ``RCL.dat.xyce`` --- for Xyce;

 All three datasets have an extension ``dat`` to signify that the data set contains Qucs data for post  simulation visualisation.
-The ngspice and Xyce datasets include second extension to the file name which identifies the name of the external Qucs simulator.
+The Ngspice and Xyce datasets include second extension to the file name which identifies the name of the external Qucs simulator.

 Dataset selector (1) (Figure 2.5) shows only base names of the dataset (for